 With the arrival of winter’s cold bite comes a variety of Korean winter snacks and foods.
-Savory and sweet winter street foods like bungeoppang, hotteok, baked sweet potatoes, and hoppang, just to name a few, are all-time favorite snacks for Koreans regardless of age.
+Savory and sweet winter street foods like bungeoppang (carp-shaped bun), hotteok (sugar-filled griddle cake), baked sweet potatoes, and hoppang (steamed bun), just to name a few, are all-time favorite snacks for Koreans regardless of age.

-Carts and stalls selling these food items increase in number as temperatures drop, becoming easily spotted at every street corner, thus drawing people to warm themselves up and have a bite before continuing their journey.
-Standing around the cooking stoves, this not only helps everyone forget about the chilly winter weather for a moment, but also brings back childhood memories for Koreans.
+Carts and stalls selling these food items increase in number as temperatures drop, becoming easily spotted at street corners, thus drawing people to warm themselves up and have a bite before continuing their way.
+Standing around the cooking stoves not only helps everyone forget about the chilly winter weather for a moment, but also brings back childhood memories for Koreans.

 A common winter street scene in Korea is that of food carts selling bungeoppang on street corners.
 Bungeoppang is made by pouring flour dough into the bungeo (carp)-shaped black cast iron mold and filling it with red bean paste.
 Bungeoppang can vary slightly in shape and color depending on the amount of flour used and the baking time, but the taste is always a crowd-pleaser.

-Hoppang, pre-cooked soft buns, are typical Korean winter treats usually warmed in a steamer or microwave before being eaten.
-Traditionally hoppang is filled with red bean paste, but other versions are also available including fillings like meat, cheese, vegetables, sweet potatoes, pizza toppings, sweet pumpkin, and more.
+Hoppang is a typical Korean winter treat usually warmed in a steamer or microwave before being eaten.
+Traditionally, hoppang is filled with red bean paste, but other flavors are also available including fillings like meat, cheese, vegetables, sweet potatoes, pizza toppings, sweet pumpkin, and more.

 Hoppang derives its name from the Korean onomatopoeia “ho ho” for blowing on hot food and also from the sound of laughter that comes from a family happily eating hoppang together.
-Each bun is around 700 to 1,000 won.
-This tasty snack can be purchased at nearly any convenience store, small independent grocery store, street vendor, or market in the neighborhood.
+One bun costs around 1,000 to 2,000 won.
+This tasty snack can be purchased at nearly any convenience store, small independent grocery store, or market in the neighborhood.

-Tteokbokki is a widely popular dish in Korea that has a very distinctive spicy, yet sweet, flavor.
-The main ingredient of tteokbokki is garae tteok (rice cake formed into a long white cylinder shape), which is mixed with eomuk (fish cake) and various vegetables like onions, cabbage, and carrots, and red pepper paste.
+Tteokbokki (spicy rice cakes) is a widely popular dish in Korea that has a very distinctive spicy, yet sweet, flavor.
+The main ingredient of tteokbokki is garae tteok, rice cake formed into a long white cylinder shape, which is mixed with eomuk (fish cake) and various vegetables like onions, cabbage, and carrots, and red pepper paste.
 The mixture is heated and served with a hot cup of broth that the eomuk was cooked in.

-Yet another street food snack that Koreans like to eat as the temperatures drop is kkochi eomuk (fish cake skewers).
+Yet another street food snack that Koreans like to eat as the temperatures drop is kkochi eomuk, or fish cake skewers.
 Eomuk is prepared on skewers then boiled in a broth flavored with radishes and kelp.
-Unlike tteokbokki, eomuk is not spicy and is a great complement to help soothe the spicy taste of tteokbokki, and of course it’s the menu to look for when you want to speed up the thawing of your body.
-Kkochi eomuk usually cost anywhere from 500 to 1,000 won and are often sold at the same stands as tteok-bokki.
+Unlike tteokbokki, eomuk is not spicy and is a great complement to help soothe the spiciness of tteokbokki, and of course it’s the menu to look for when you want to warm up your body quickly.
+Kkochi eomuk usually cost anywhere from 500 to 1,000 won and are often sold at the same stands as tteokbokki.